kurron/docker-study-group-labs/README.md

 1. `cat create-constrained-service.sh`
 1. `./create-constrained-service.sh`

->In this example, we are asking to have our 3 alpine containers to only run on worker nodes and Docker will do its best to comply.
+In this example, we are asking to have our 3 alpine containers to only run on worker nodes and Docker will do its best to comply.
 If there are no nodes tagged as being workers, Docker will wait until one becomes available and start the containers.
 Next time, we'll learn how to scale down our running services.

+# Lab 27: Docker Swarm (Scale Down)
+Last time, we looked at constrained deployments.
+Today we'll see how to scale our services down.
+In truth, there really isn't much to do because Docker takes care of everything for us.
+All we need to do is to tell the swarm how many instances we need currently.

+1. `git reset --hard`
+1. `cd solutions/lab-26`
+1. `./clean-slate-protocol.sh`
+1. `cat scale-down-service.sh`
+1. `./scale-down-service.sh`

+As you can see, we are telling Docker to scale back our hello-constrained service down to a single instance.
+The interesting part of this example is that we can see that the swarm is turning off instances on nodes, leaving us with the single instance.
+Again, this is an example of declarative operations.
+We're telling Docker **what** we want, **not how to do it**.

 # Lab N: Consul, Service Discovery and Docker
 # Lab N: Amazon EC2 Container Registry